deoktr/pof/README.md

 ## Goals

-The goals of this project is to create a toolkit to obfuscate Python source code, mainly to create payload for offensive security.
+The goals of this project are to create a toolkit to obfuscate Python source code, mainly to create payload for offensive security.

 pof will allow you to: